Pug Awards 2014 Nominations

 THE KING EAST

 Developer: Lamb Development Corp.

-The 330 King East anchors the intersection of King & Parliament respecting its context and projecting a modern and playful pattern of red brick with bands of concrete onto its facade.
-This treatment is inspired by the use of historical elements from neighbouring St. Lawrence Market.
+330 King East anchors the intersection of King & Parliament while respecting its context and projecting a modern and playful pattern of red brick with bands of concrete onto its facade.
+This treatment is inspired by the use of historical elements from the neighbouring St. Lawrence Market.

 The design solution, a series of stepped boxes addressed all the various requirements while maintaining efficient floor plates and suite configurations.
 CORE turned the setback requirement to its advantage by incorporating a series of wrap around terraces for both the amenities level and penthouse suites.

 Developer: Harhay Construction Management

 The Ninety is an adaptive reuse of a 1900’s warehouse into commercial office space and residential condos.
 The composition was meant to read as an assembly of buildings that have been expanded and have evolved over time.
 It has contextual elements like the brick tower, horizontal strip glazing, and a fully-glazed warehouse that co-exist with modern, condo elements like continuous balconies and floor to ceiling glazing.
 The scale, massing of the building, and the use of brick help to make this a very successful infill project in the Queen and Broadview neighbourhood.